funkemunky/Iris/README.md

 # Iris Anticheat

 ### Why this is being released
-Because the current developer have not reached an agreement going forward for compensation, I decided to open source Iris Anticheat.
+Because the current developer and I have not reached an agreement going forward for compensation, I decided to open source Iris Anticheat.

 ### Can I use this?
 If you want to use it for your own non-commercial purposes,